Cairi-S/vegan-Glasgow/documentation/TESTING.md

     - Users are able to leave a review for a restaurant via each individual restaurants page or their own accounts page.
 - Find out contact information for individual restaurants.
     - Every restaurant is initially displayed on a card which includes restaurant contact information such as address and contact telephone number.
-- Find exteral links to restaurants homepages and social media where appropriate.
+- Find external links to restaurants' homepages and social media where appropriate.
-    - On each restaurant card the restaurants web address is displayed.
-Within the restaurants full page users are able to access the restaurants social media details.
+    - On each restaurant card the restaurant's web address is displayed, in future this would be a clickable link.
+    - Within the restaurants page users are able to access the restaurant's social media details.
 - See attractive images of the restaurant so I can judge whether I might enjoy the food and atmosphere.
-    - Each restaurant features an image of it's interior, exterior or a dish served the user a glimpse of the restaurants theme.
+    - Each restaurant features an image of its interior, exterior or a dish served there, giving the user a glimpse of the restaurants theme.
 - Find information on the cuisine ie/ Italian, Traditional Scottish, Japanese, Fusion.
     - Each restaurant card features a short breakdown of the type of food offered.
 - Find out the price range.